 Carla Toft, C.N.M.

-Birthing Centers, Midwifery, Obstetrics & Gynecology (OB-GYN), Women's Health
+Birthing Centers, Midwifery, Obstetrics & Gynecology (OB-GYN), Prenatal Care, Women's Health

 Have you ever thought about how when your body is healthy, you don’t even notice your vagina?
 But when things are a little off, it’s hard to ignore.
 Bacterial vaginosis is a common bacterial infection of the vagina that rarely goes unnoticed.
 It sometimes can be confused with a yeast infection or sexually transmitted disease, such as trichomoniasis, but it is not an STD.